NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 --sensor-name <string (default="all")>
     Name of the sensor in the rig to simulate (:numref:`sat_sim_rig`).
 If more than one, list them separated by commas (no spaces).

+--model-time
+    Model time at each camera position (:numref:`sat_sim_time`).
+See also ``--reference-time``.

+--reference-time <double (default: 10000.0)>
+    The measured time, in seconds, when the satellite is along given orbit, in nadir orientation, with the center view direction closest to the ground point at ``--first-ground-pos``.
+A unique value for each orbit is suggested.
+A large value (millions), may result in numerical issues.
+See :numref:`sat_sim_time`.

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance